garethfoote/react-experiments/README.md

-# react-experiments
+# React Experiments - Learning and Teaching
-A monorepo for creating simple React experiments, examples of common problems and patterns.
-Potentially for treaching.
+A repo for React experiments, examples of common problems and patterns.
+Potentially for teaching.